klarsen1/MarketMatching/README.md

     list of candidates markets; the final markets used for the post-event inference will be decided in the next step.

+Note: If you don’t have a set of test markets to match, the `MarketMatching` can provide suggested test/control market pairs using the `suggest_market_splits`option in the `best_matches()` function.
+Also, the `test_fake_lift()` function provides pseudo prospective power analysis if you’re using the `MarketMatching` package to create your test design (i.e., not just doing the post inference).

-2. Inference step: fit a Bayesian structural time series model that utilizes the control markets identified in step 1 as predictors.
+1. Inference step: fit a Bayesian structural time series model that utilizes the control markets identified in step 1 as predictors.
     Based on this model, create a synthetic control series by producing a counterfactual prediction for the post period assuming that the